TrackyRaul/2020_5CI__team3_Farkas/docs/Software Management Plan.md

 ### Project Objectives

 1. Update the booking form so that it allows users to book the same classroom for multiple hours on multiple days in consecutive weeks.
-2. Update the "Gestisci prenotazioni" by adding a calendar that allows users to filter previous bookings based on the selected date.
+2. Update the "Gestisci prenotazioni" section by adding a calendar that allows users to filter previous bookings based on the selected date.
 3. Create two containers that hold the Database and the Backend application using Docker and Docker-Compose
 4. Create a script that can be used to update the timetable on MarconiTT inside the containerized environment
 5. Move the database and the backend application inside the Docker containers